Effect of electric vehicles, heat pumps, and solar panels on low-voltage feeders: Evidence from smart meter profiles: Discussion

 By sampling the profiles randomly, we assume that the distribution of connections on the feeder level is the same as the distribution of the available smart meter profiles.
 This is not true.
-For example, rich neighbourhoods might have EVs with higher-power EV chargers and better insulated houses.
-A better estimate of the peak contribution of EVs in specific neighbourhoods could be obtained by a more directed sampling, compared to our random sampling.
-Such corrections imply a more involved modelling, since the directed sampling needs to be determined for each connection, see e.g.~\cite{SOENEN2023100985}.
+For example, rich neighborhoods might have EVs with higher-power EV chargers and better insulated houses.
+A better estimate of the peak contribution of EVs in specific neighborhoods could be obtained by a more directed sampling, compared to our random sampling.
+This assumption is visualized in Figure \ref{fig:feeder_vs_profile}.
+Correcting for this assumption implies a more involved modeling, since a more directed sampling needs to be done for each connection, see e.g.~\cite{SOENEN2023100985}.

-For the contribution of an EV (HP) to the feeder peak, our estimates are an overestimation if only a percentage of connections have an EV (HP), since the peak of connections with and without an EV (HP) happen at a different time.
+When estimating the contribution of an HP (EV) to the feeder peak, as in Figures \ref{fig:hp_add}, \ref{fig:lct_diff_ev} and \ref{fig:lct_diff_evhigh}, our estimates are an overestimation if not all connections have an HP (EV), since the peak of connections with and without an HP (EV) happen at a different time.
+This is illustrated in Figure \ref{fig:not_all_hp}.

-To estimate the contribution of EVs and HPs to the feeder peak, we compare the results from two different populations.
-Our method assumes that the houses with a HP (EV) are similar to the houses without a HP (EV), where the only difference is that a HP (EV) is installed.
-To estimate the effect of adding a HP to a connection, ideally one would measure the load of a house, then install a heat pump, and afterwards measure the load again.
-Another option is to make sure the populations of houses with and without a HP (EV) are (almost) completely similar.
-Given the limited access we have to information about the houses, performing such corrections is not feasible.
+To estimate the contribution of EVs and HPs to the feeder peak, as in Figures \ref{fig:hp_add}, \ref{fig:lct_diff_ev} and \ref{fig:lct_diff_evhigh}, we compare the results from two different populations.
+Our method assumes that the population of connections with a HP (EV) is similar to the population of connections without a HP (EV), where the only difference is that a HP (EV) is installed, as illustrated in Figure \ref{fig:diff_pop}.
+This is likely not the case.
+Given the limited access we have to information about the houses, correction for differences in the population distribution is not feasible.
 Furthermore, privacy considerations would likely make it infeasible to acquire the relevant variables needed to perform such a correction.

-These modelling assumptions should be kept in mind when interpreting the results.
+These modeling assumptions should be kept in mind when interpreting the results.
 We do not expect them to materially influence our qualitative results.
 The quantitative results on feeder peaks and simultaneity factors could be influenced to a significant degree.